grassroot-software/grassroot_curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 - Briefly look over RSpec's other [matchers](https://relishapp.com/rspec/rspec-expectations/v/3-7/docs/built-in-matchers/equality-matchers), if you haven't done so already.
 - Briefly look over the RSpec styling and syntax recommended by [BetterSpecs](http://www.betterspecs.org/) and read through the first six guidelines.
 - [This RSpec Cheat Sheet](https://devhints.io/rspec) should help you avoid Googling every new bit of syntax.
-- Solidify these concepts with a [shameless plug](https://medium.com/@mindovermiles262/getting-started-with-rspec-part-1-9418909f5e53) from another Odin Project contributor.
+- Solidify these concepts with a [shameless plug](https://medium.com/@mindovermiles262/getting-started-with-rspec-part-1-9418909f5e53) from another Grassroot Project contributor.

 ### Knowledge Checks
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.